J.P. Morgan seeks documents from Manhattan DA in Epstein case | Law-Order

 JPMorgan Chase & Co is seeking documents from Manhattan District Attorney Alvin Bragg as part of a lawsuit against the bank by women who say they were abused by the late financier Jeffrey Epstein, court records showed on Thursday.

-Bragg took part in a May 16 telephone conference in the case alongside lawyers for the victims, the bank, former JPMorgan private banking chief Jes Staley and the U.S. Virgin Islands, where Epstein had a home, the Manhattan federal court records showed.
-U.S. District Judge Jed Rakoff instructed Bragg to provide JPMorgan with a privilege log - or a description of documents the bank was seeking that he is withholding - by Friday.
-Further details on the reasons for Bragg's participation were not immediately clear.
+A lawyer for Bragg took part in a May 16 telephone conference in the case alongside lawyers for the victims, the bank, former JPMorgan private banking chief Jes Staley and the U.S. Virgin Islands, where Epstein had a home, the Manhattan federal court records showed.
+U.S. District Judge Jed Rakoff instructed Bragg to provide JPMorgan with a privilege log - or a description of documents the bank was seeking that he says he is not required to turn over - by Friday.

+A spokesperson for JPMorgan did not immediately respond to a request for comment."
+A spokesperson for Bragg said: "A protective order is in place, so we cannot comment on the nature of the requested documents."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)